speedy-net/speedy-net/README.md

     cd speedy/match
     ./manage.py test

+To run tests with deprecation warnings (in any directory):

+    python -W error::DeprecationWarning manage.py test

 You need to run both Net and Match in parallel in separate console tabs, with Net running on the default port (8000) and Match running on port 9000.
 Use the URLs in the django_site db table to access the websites: speedy.net.localhost:8000